 I come from an academic background, so I had to make adjustments in my writing style.
 After blogging for two years, I discovered something valuable.

-This summer is published a post that was emotionally charged, and it was something many people have experienced.
+This summer I published a post that was emotionally charged, and it was something many people have experienced.
 Guess what?
 My readership increased almost overnight.
 I guess it's fair to say, emotionally charged content is good for your blog.
 As a copywriter, I have been taught that appealing to people's emotions is a valuable marketing tool.
+So always appeal to the reader's emotions.

 You will hear many people out there giving advice about marketing.
 Different types of marketing work for different types of clients.
 Check what your competitors are doing.
 Most of all, keep an open mind.